-At the end of 2022, the Company had outstanding covered bond debt of NOK 12.6 (12.4) billion.
-The Company's own holdings account for NOK 0.4 (0.6) billion of this.
-During the year, new covered bonds in the amount of NOK 2.5 (3.5) billion were issued.
+At the end of 2023, the Company had outstanding covered bond debt of NOK 11.1 (12.6) billion.
+During the year, new covered bonds in the amount of NOK 1.0 (2.5) billion were issued.
 The remaining financing comprises equity and loans from the parent company.

-The bonds are backed by the Company's mortgage portfolio.
+The bonds are issued with security in the Company's mortgage portfolio.
 All issues have achieved Aaa rating.

-The Company's debt to credit institutions at the end of the year comprised internal financing from KLP Banken AS in the amount of NOK 0.5 (1.1) billion.
+The Company's debt to credit institutions at the end of the year comprised internal financing from KLP Banken AS in the amount of NOK 1.7 (0.5) billion.